 2.6g net carbs per piece — No need for extra ingredients or steps… this simple recipe uses Fathead dough to make Keto Cinnamon Roll Flatbread that tastes just like cinnamon rolls!
 Can be served with icing or without.

-Keto Dessert Recipe #4: Keto Pancake Mug Cake
+Low Carb Dessert Recipe (#4): Keto Pancake Mug Cake

 3.4g net carbs per mug cake — Keto pancake for one, please!
 This easy Keto Pancake Mug Cake is SO good that it will make getting out of bed every morning a total breeze.

-Keto Dessert Recipe #5: Keto Andes Mints Fat Bombs
+Sugar Free Dessert Recipe (#5): Keto Andes Mints Fat Bombs

-0.84g net carbs per cookie — Keto macaroons that taste like sugar cookies?!
+0.84g net carbs per cookie — If you are craving sweets on Keto, how about macaroons that taste like sugar cookies?!
 Yes, please!
 With the addition of two extra ingredients, these macaroons truly taste like sugar cookies.
 Want regular macaroons?
 No problem!
 Omit the two ingredients and enjoy delicious low carb macaroons.

 Keto Dessert Recipe #7: Keto Muddy Buddies